evmos/ethermint/docs/guides/metamask.md

 Go back to the browser and select the `Private Key` option.
 Then paste the private key exported from the `unsafe-export-eth-key` command.

-Your account balance should show up as `1 PHOTON` and do transfers as usual.
+Your account balance should show up as `1 APHOTON` and do transfers as usual.

 ::: tip
 If it takes some time to load the balance of the account, change the network to `Main Ethereum